Water on Mars: Hydrothermal alteration

 Aqueous minerals can also form in the subsurface by hydrothermal fluids migrating through pores and fissures.
 The heat source driving a hydrothermal system may be nearby magma bodies or residual heat from large impacts.
 One important type of hydrothermal alteration in the Earth's oceanic crust is serpentinization, which occurs when seawater migrates through ultramafic and basaltic rocks.
 The water-rock reactions result in the oxidation of ferrous iron in olivine and pyroxene to produce ferric iron (as the mineral magnetite) yielding molecular hydrogen (H2) as a byproduct.
 The process creates a highly alkaline and reducing (low Eh) environment favoring the formation of certain phyllosilicates (serpentine minerals) and various carbonate minerals, which together form a rock called serpentinite.
-The hydrogen gas produced can be an important energy source for chemosynthtetic organisms or it can react with CO2 to produce methane gas, a process that has been considered as a non-biological source for the trace amounts of methane reported in the Martian atmosphere.
+The hydrogen gas produced can be an important energy source for chemosynthetic organisms or it can react with CO2 to produce methane gas, a process that has been considered as a non-biological source for the trace amounts of methane reported in the Martian atmosphere.
 Serpentine minerals can also store a lot of water (as hydroxyl) in their crystal structure.
 A recent study has argued that hypothetical serpentinites in the ancient highland crust of Mars could hold as much as a 500 m-thick global equivalent layer (GEL) of water.
 Although some serpentine minerals have been detected on Mars, no widespread outcroppings are evident from remote sensing data.
 This fact does not preclude the presence of large amounts of serpentinite hidden at depth in the Martian crust.

 Weathering rates

 The rates at which primary minerals convert to secondary aqueous minerals vary.
 Primary silicate minerals crystallize from magma under pressures and temperatures vastly higher than conditions at the surface of a planet.
 When exposed to a surface environment these minerals are out of equilibrium and will tend to interact with available chemical components to form more stable mineral phases.
 In general, the silicate minerals that crystallize at the highest temperatures (solidify first in a cooling magma) weather the most rapidly.
 On Earth and Mars, the most common mineral to meet this criterion is olivine, which readily weathers to clay minerals in the presence of water.

-Olivine is widespread on Mars, suggesting that Mars' surface has not been pervasively altered by water; abundant geological evidence suggests otherwise.
+Olivine is widespread on Mars, suggesting that Mars's surface has not been pervasively altered by water; abundant geological evidence suggests otherwise.